 It’s fascinating the way men size each other up as a potential threat, based on body size and other characteristics.
 I doubt they stop to wonder whether it’s fair.

 A quick thought experiment.

 Your closest male friend is at a party talking to a guy you’ve never met.
-When the stranger walks away, a mutual friend says, “That dude’s crazy.
+When the stranger walks away, another guy you both know says, “That dude’s crazy.
 When he gets drunk, he’ll kick your for looking at him wrong.”

 How do you think your friend would behave after that?
 Carefully, I bet.
 He’d be a fool not to.

 You should treat accused rapists the same way.